Old Fashioned Persimmon Pudding

 The first time, it looks like a cake batter starting to form.
 The second, the color starts to darken, and each time more caramelization occurs and the color develops more and more.
 As a food scientist, I loved making this persimmon pudding.
 The science, the color change, the texture change – it was so much fun to bake!

-How to Make Amish Persimmon Pudding:
+How to Make Persimmon Pudding

-1. Whisk flour, sugar and baking soda.
+1. Whisk flour, sugar and baking soda in a large bowl.

 2. Add 2 eggs, one at a time to the flour mixture, whisking until mixed.
+(No electric mixer needed.)

 5. Bake in a preheated 350 degree F oven for 1 hour, 40 minutes.
 Stir mixture every 20 minutes of baking.